A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.

 1. Look through your clips

-If you’ve been working as a journalist or freelance writer for a while, you probably already have a well-defined area of specialization, a topic or region that you cover routinely for your journalism work.
+If you’ve been working as a journalist or freelance writer for a while, you probably already have a well-defined subject area, topic, or region that you cover for your journalism work.
 I want you to set that area of specialization aside (I talk about why in this article where I discuss ethical minefields to avoid).

 2. Consider areas you’ve always wanted to explore

 For me—and it became really obvious once I started thinking about it—this was personal finance.
-I read tons of personal finance, business, and investment books, but for one reason or another have never gotten around to actually writing about it.
+I read tons of personal finance, business, and investment books, but never got around to actually writing about it.

-When I started thinking about the kinds of content marketing clients I could get, financial services firms seemed like the most obvious fit for me.
-It’s not work that is in any way linked to my journalism (which is more focused on development issues) and it’s a topic I like learning about.
-It helps that in my personal life, I’m currently obsessed with saving for retirement, buying a house, and getting my personal finances on track, so for a number of reasons the topic was the right fit.
+When I started thinking about the kinds of content marketing clients I could get, financial services firms seemed like the most obvious fit.
+It’s not work that is in any way linked to my journalism (which is more focused on development issues) and it’s a topic I enjoy learning about.
+It helps that in my personal life, I’m currently obsessed with saving for retirement, buying a house, and getting my personal finances on track, so for a number of reasons, the topic was the right fit.

-Therefore, it was not surprising to me that I was able to land a multinational bank and a large financial services company as clients right off the bat.
+Therefore, it was not surprising to me that I landed a multinational bank and a large financial services company as clients right off the bat.

 I love writing for my content marketing niche and it has absolutely no impact on my journalism, which I also love.
 Win-win.